-With over 150 integrations made up of best-of-breed security solutions that include security operations and response (SOAR) tool sets, HPE Aruba Networking ClearPass can dynamically enforce access based on real-time threat telemetry coming from multiple sources.
+With over 150 integrations made up of best-of-breed security solutions that include security operations and response (SOAR) tool sets, ClearPass is able to dynamically enforce access based on real-time threat telemetry coming from multiple sources.
 Policies can be created to make real-time access control decisions based on alerts coming from security information and event management (SIEM) tools and many other sources.
 ClearPass actions are fully configurable, from limiting access (e.g., Internet access only) to fully removing a device from the network for remediation.